CBIIT/nci-hitif/framework-nucleus-segmentation/README.md

 * [Feature Pyramid Netwoks](./fpn): configurable wrappers, generators, and training around models we used to predict the distance transform and the blurred contour.
 We used the [segmenation-models](https://github.com/qubvel/segmentation_models) library.

 * [Pipeline](./pipeline): the Snakemake pipeline that we used to conduct our experiments on [NIH Biowulf](https://hpc.nih.gov/) HPC cluster.
-Some of the rules in the pipeline uses [Knime](https://www.knime.com/) workflows shown in this [directory](./knime) This implementation is provided for reference only.
+Some of the rules in the pipeline use [Knime](https://www.knime.com/) workflows shown in this [directory](./knime).
+This implementation is provided for reference only.